9 Smart Programming Myths That Waste Time

 9. Ignoring the Fundamentals

-Frameworks and libraries come and go.
-Fundamentals like algorithms, data structures, and system design remain timeless.
+Frameworks and libraries change fast, but basics like algorithms, data structures, and system design don’t.

 Final Thoughts

-The tech world is full of trends, buzzwords, and "best practices" but not all advice is equal.
-Whether you're attending a coding bootcamp, earning a cyber security certification, or diving into a data analyst course, remember this: the smartest thing you can do is build software that solves real problems.
+Tech moves fast, and everyone’s got advice about what’s “best.”
+But not all advice is created equal.
+Whether you’re bootcamping, chasing a cyber security cert, or diving into data analytics, the smartest move is to build software that actually solves real problems.

 You might also like